-Smallholder Plantation Entrepreneurship Development Programme (Rural Financing and Credit Component) - 2016
+Smallholder Plantation Entrepreneurship Development Programme (Rural Financing and Credit Component) - 2017

-The audit of financial statements of the Smallholder Plantation Entrepreneurship Development Programme (Rural Financing and Credit Component) for the year ended 31 December 2016 was carried out under my direction in pursuance of provisions in Article 154(1) of the Constitution of the Democratic Socialist Republic of Sri Lanka read in conjunction with Section 5.02 of Article V of the Loan Agreement No.712-LK dated 08 May 2007 entered into between the Democratic Socialist Republic of Sri Lanka and the International Fund for Agriculture Development (IFAD).
-This report is issued on the financial statements for the year ended 31 December 2016 which prepared and presented by the Central Bank of Sri Lanka on operations of the Rural Financing and Credit Component of the Programme.
+The audit of financial statements of the Smallholder Plantation Entrepreneurship Development Programme (Rural Financing and Credit Component) for the year ended 31 December 2017 was carried out under my direction in pursuance of provisions in Article 154(1) of the Constitution of the Democratic Socialist Republic of Sri Lanka read in conjunction with Section 5.02 of Article V of the Loan Agreement No.712-LK dated 08 May 2007 entered into between the Democratic Socialist Republic of Sri Lanka and the International Fund for Agriculture Development.
+This report is issued on the financial statements as at 31 December 2017 which prepared and presented by the Central Bank of Sri Lanka on operations of the Rural Financing and Credit Component of the Programme.